eeeeoo/module-one-final-project-guidelines-nyc-web-060418/README.md

 1. Fork and clone this repository.
 2. See the user information provided in db/seeds.rb
 3. Use the information in the seeds.rb file to input user emails when logging into this app or you can add more information to the file.
-4. Inside your terminal, enter bundle install.
+4. Inside your terminal, enter 'bundle install'
-5. Inside your terminal, run ruby bin/run.rb
+5. Inside your terminal, run 'ruby bin/run.rb'

 ### Contributors Guide